 The architectural design incorporates a rooftop solar hot water unit which is connected to a wood fuel firebox for wood fuel boosting and heating through the cooler winter months.
 The contemporary residence features photovoltaic electricity generation so ticks all the boxes for any prepper.

 Environmentally Sustainable Design principles of the contemporary house plans generate energy-efficiency and reduced running costs over the lifecycle of the residence.
 Well-considered open plan living spaces capture the winter heat gain, when the sun is at lower azimuth, and eliminate the worst of the summer heat gain.
-Depending on the climate zone, the highlight louver windows to the main living area maximize natural light and ‘stack effect’ ventilation and eliminate the need for air-conditioning.
+Depending on the climate zone, the highlight louver windows to the main living area maximize natural light and ‘stack effect’ ventilation and eliminate the need for extensive air-conditioning.